shravasam/AWS-CLOUD/README.md

     sudo: /etc/sudoers.d is world writable

     root@sravan-Aspire-E1-470P:~# yum-config-manager --enable

+    THERE ARE 3 WAYS TO CONNECT TO AWS INSTANCE
+    1. AWS command line interface (CLI) installation in linux ubuntu.
+    CREAT SSM AGENT IN LINUX INSTANCE :
+    SSM Agent isn't installed on the instance.
+You can install the agent on both Windows instances and Linux instances.

 Step 3: Verify New User
       select wordpress EC2 AMI market place and connect to the instance from linux.